DePayFi/public-documentation/docs/payments/integrations/widget.md

 }
 ```

-Once a user clicks "Pay" in the widget, and before the transaction is handed over to the wallet, the widget will send a payment trace (without transaction_id) to the configured endpoint:
+Once a user clicks "Pay" in the widget, and before the transaction is handed over to the wallet, the widget will send a payment trace (without transaction_id) to the configured endpoint.

+This is where the payment tracing starts:

 ```javascript
 POST /track/payments